A Sound Type System for Secure Currency Flow: Call integrity and noninterference in

 \begin{remark}[Incomparability] Call integrity and noninterference seem strongly related, in the sense that the first requires that the behaviour of a contract is not influenced by the (bad) execution context, whereas the second one requires that a part of the computation (the `low' one) is not influenced by the remainder context (the `high' one).
 So, one may try to prove a statement like: ``$C \in \SETNAME{X}$ has call integrity for $\SETNAME{Y} \DEFSYM \SETNAME{A} \SETMINUS \SETNAME{X}$ if and only if it satisfies noninterference w.r.t.\@ $\lambda$ such that $\SETNAME{L} = \SETNAME{X}$ and $\SETNAME{H} = \SETNAME{Y}$.''
 However, both directions are false.

 For the direction from right to left, consider:

 where \code{X} is trusted and \code{Y} untrusted.
 Since \code{X} cannot invoke any method, this example satisfies call integrity.
 However, it does not satisfy noninterference.
-To see this, consider two environments, one assigning 1 to $\code Y$'s balance and the other one assigning 0, and the transaction \code{Y->Y.go():0}.
+To see this, consider two environments, one assigning 1 to $\code Y$'s balance and the other one assigning 0, and the transaction $\TRANSACT{Y}{Y}{go}{}{0}$.

 For the direction from left to right, consider the following: